RyanSamman/CPIT221/src/writing/Inspiration.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zigvhb_FRtU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 While the videos still aren't great, I have identified exactly where the videos fall short, and I will take account of them the next time I record a video.
-I nearly finished several scripts for videos on skills programmers need before even starting programming, such as Git & GitHub, IDEs, and <center>
+I nearly finished several scripts for videos on skills programmers need before even starting programming, such as Git & GitHub, IDEs, and all I have left to do is record it!
-<h1>My Story</h1>
-</center>Ma

-rkdown, all I have left to do is record it!

 ## WRITTEN COMMUNICATION